top of page

 Hamdiheadshot.jpg

-Hamdi Egal is currently working towards a Master's of Public Health at the University of Southern Denmark and is doing an internship/practicum as a research assistant with SPOONS in Aarhus.
+Hamdi Egal completed a Master's of Public Health at the University of Southern Denmark and carried out an internship/practicum as a research assistant with SPOONS in Aarhus.

 She speaks Danish, English, and Somali fluently.